alilleybrinker/notes/renegotiating-c.md

 who doesn't love being told they're doing the better thing?

 However, in the intervening years, some context in the broader ecosystem has changed.
-First, a number of companies, their materials dutifully collected by Alex Gaynor and then reported further by Consumer Reports, started to report about the prevalence of memory safety vulnerabilities in their software.
+First, a number of companies, their materials dutifully collected by [Alex Gaynor][9] and then [reported further by Consumer Reports][10], started to report about the prevalence of memory safety vulnerabilities in their software.
 The numbers break down to roughly 70% across many large organizations.
 That's a big number!